Jury in U.S. teen Rittenhouse's murder trial ends first day without verdict | Law-Order

 Jury in U.S. teen Rittenhouse's murder trial ends first day without verdict

-The jury in the Wisconsin murder trial of Kyle Rittenhouse ended their first day of deliberations on Tuesday without reaching a verdict, pushing their efforts to form a consensus on the teenager's guilt or innocence into a second day.
+The jury in the Wisconsin murder trial of Kyle Rittenhouse ended their first day of deliberations on Tuesday without reaching a verdict, pushing their efforts to form a consensus on whether to convict or acquit the teenager into a second day.
 Rittenhouse, 18, is charged with killing Joseph Rosenbaum, 36, and Anthony Huber, 26, and wounding Gaige Grosskreutz, 28, on Aug.
 25, 2020.
-The shootings took place in Kenosha during protests - marred by arson, rioting and looting - that followed the police shooting of a Black man, Jacob Blake, who was left paralyzed from the waist down.
+The shootings took place during protests in Kenosha - marred by arson, rioting and looting - that followed the police shooting of a Black man, Jacob Blake, who was left paralyzed from the waist down.

 After roughly eight hours of deliberations, Kenosha County Judge Bruce Schroeder said he would accept the jury's request to call it a day and come back at 9 a.m.
 Central Time (1500 GMT) on Wednesday.
 "I understand that you wish to break for the evening," Schroeder said.
 "You are in charge at this particular point."